Developing a Game Center-Aware Game

 Requiring Game Center in Your Game (iOS only)

 If your game requires Game Center to function (for example, a multiplayer game that requires Game Center to match players), you want to ensure that only devices that support Game Center can download your game.
-To ensure that your game only runs on supported devices, add the
+To ensure that your game runs only on supported devices, add the

 gamekit key to the list of required device capabilities in your game’s